 Employers in Rhode Island may require applicants to take a drug test after making a condition offer of employment.
 Employees must be allowed to provide test samples in private, outside the presence of any person.
 A positive result must be confirmed by a retest in a federally certified laboratory.

-A Rhode Island employer may require an employee to take a drug test only if there are reasonable grounds, based on specific observations, to believe the employee is using controlled substances that are impairing job performance.
-Testing is not allowed in any other situations.
+A Rhode Island employer may require an employee to take a drug test only if there are reasonable grounds, based on specific, documented observations, to believe the employee may be under the influence of a controlled substance that is impairing job performance.
+Testing is not allowed in any other situation.